NHSDigital/nhs-notify-web-cms/docs/pages/about/new-and-upcoming-features.md

 ## Latest features and updates

 - Enabled users to send text message notifications to prompt recipients to read their messages in the NHS App
-- Provided real-time message statuses so users can check if messages have been successfully delivered (consider removing this)
 - Enabled users to create and manage their own message templates
 - Enabled multiple users to access the same service account so teams can manage work at the same time
 - Let users provide alternative contact details in approved circumstances